cogdog/splotbox/README.md

 ## Relatively Cool New Features & Updates

+* (3.92) Customizer options created for all metadata fields in a single item view.
+Also, new theme options added to enable use of categories or tags by admin editing only (they are not options on the share form, but can be edited in the Dashboard).
 * (3.9) Tested for support of Kaltura video via SPLOTbox Extender plugin, archive for media types identified via post formats, css for taxonomy widget to display them.
 * (3.82) Small bug cleared to allow Customizer access to form if access code in play
 * (3.81) Special feature for [GCC CTLE](https://gccazctle.com/) If using normal posts in a SPLOTbox, the display of a single item will swap in name of WordPress author and link to archive